SciNet: Evaluating AI Agents in Relation-Aware Scientific Literature Retrieval: Conclusion

 \section{Conclusion}

-In this paper, we propose a benchmark, \textbf{SciNetBench}, for relation-aware retrieval in scientific literature.
-SciNetBench evaluates retrieval systems across three granularities: \textbf{ego-centric} tasks that focus on individual papers’ intrinsic scientific properties, \textbf{pair-wise} tasks that assess the relationships between two papers, and \textbf{path-wise} tasks that reconstruct citation paths to capture the evolution of scientific ideas.
+In this paper, we propose a dataset, \textbf{SciNet}, for relation-aware retrieval in scientific literature.
+SciNet evaluates retrieval systems across three granularities: \textbf{ego-centric} tasks that focus on individual papers' intrinsic scientific properties, \textbf{pair-wise} tasks that assess the relationships between two papers, and \textbf{path-wise} tasks that reconstruct citation paths to capture the evolution of scientific ideas.
 Our experiments demonstrate that current retrieval methods struggle to capture these relational structures, and that this deficiency can substantially degrade downstream applications such as literature review.
-By emphasizing relational understanding over isolated texts or semantic similarity alone, SciNetBench highlights the practical necessity of integrating scholarly relations, providing a foundation for developing retrieval systems capable of nuanced scientific reasoning and more reliable knowledge synthesis.
+By emphasizing relational understanding over isolated texts or semantic similarity alone, SciNet highlights the practical necessity of integrating scholarly relations, providing a foundation for developing retrieval systems capable of nuanced scientific reasoning and more reliable knowledge synthesis.